wp-plugins/adbutler/readme.txt

 == Changelog ==

-1.03 Fixed some connection issues
+1. 03 Fixed some connection issues
-1.04 Fixed widgets on customize appearance page
+1. 04 Fixed widgets on customize appearance page
-1.05 Added the ability to associate AdButler keywords with a given post 1.06 Added Async Javascript support
+1. 05 Added the ability to associate AdButler keywords with a given post
+1. 06 Added Async Javascript support
-1.07 Added Support for shortcodes
+1. 07 Added Support for shortcodes
+1. 08 Fixed development bug

 == Upgrade notice ==